 Successful completion of Summative assessments must be successfully completed for a student to graduate.
-If the student fails as assessment on the first attempt, they are allowed to retake the exam.
+If the student fails an assessment on the first attempt, they are allowed to retake the exam.
 Students who fail a second time will have to complete a learning intervention exercise designated by the PA faculty.
 After the learning intervention exercise is complete, the student will retake the summative assessment a third time.
-Students who fail on the third attempt will be recommended for remediation or to the Program Director for dismissal from the PA program.
+Students who fail on the third attempt will be recommended for dismissal to the Program Director.